mzkhalid039/DWBuilder/README.md

 ## Relevant Papers using DWBuilder

-[1] Khalid MZ, Williamson BAD, Eggested K, Selbach SM.
-Hydrogen Doping at Proper/Improper Ferroelectric Domain Walls. to be submitted.
-2024
+1. Khalid MZ, Williamson BAD, Eggested K, Selbach SM. **Hydrogen Doping at Proper/Improper Ferroelectric Domain Walls.** To be submitted.
+2024.

-[2] Khalid MZ, Friis J, Ninive PH, Marthinsen K, Ringdalen IG, Strandlie A. First-principles study of tensile and shear strength of an Fe2Al5//Fe interface.
-Computational Materials Science.
+2. Khalid MZ, Friis J, Ninive PH, Marthinsen K, Ringdalen IG, Strandlie A. **First-principles study of tensile and shear strength of an Fe2Al5//Fe interface.** Computational Materials Science.
 2021 May 1;192:110319.

-[3] Khalid MZ, Friis J, Ninive PH, Marthinsen K, Strandlie A. First-principles study of tensile and shear strength of Fe-Al and α-AlFeSi intermetallic compound interfaces.
-Computational Materials Science.
+3. Khalid MZ, Friis J, Ninive PH, Marthinsen K, Strandlie A. **First-principles study of tensile and shear strength of Fe-Al and α-AlFeSi intermetallic compound interfaces.** Computational Materials Science.
 2021 Feb 1;187:110058.

-[4] Khalid MZ, Friis J, Ninive PH, Marthinsen K, Strandlie A. Ab-initio study of atomic structure and mechanical behaviour of Al/Fe intermetallic interfaces.
-Computational Materials Science.
+4. Khalid MZ, Friis J, Ninive PH, Marthinsen K, Strandlie A. **Ab-initio study of atomic structure and mechanical behaviour of Al/Fe intermetallic interfaces.** Computational Materials Science.
 2020 Mar 1;174:109481.
-[

 # Questions/Contributions
 If you have any questions, find an issue you can get in contact with [me](mailto:zeeshan.khalid039@gmail.com).